 5.2 Unless otherwise agreed, notice of each meeting confirming the venue, time and date, together with an agenda of items to be discussed, shall be forwarded to each member of the Committee, any other person required to attend and all other non-executive directors, no later than three working days before the date of the meeting.
 Supporting papers shall be sent to Committee members and to other attendees as appropriate, at the same time.

-5.3 Only members of the Committee have the right to attend meetings, but other individuals such as the Chief Executive, the head of human resources and external advisers may be invited to attend all or part of a meeting when considered appropriate.
+5.3 Only members of the Committee have the right to attend meetings, but other individuals such as the Chairman, the Chief Executive, the head of human resources and external advisers may be invited to attend all or part of a meeting when considered appropriate.

 6. Minutes of Meetings